-Calcium Release Assay

-Fura-2 was used to measure intracellular calcium in SK-N-SH neuroblastoma.
-Cells were seeded at 20,000 cells/well and allowed to attach overnight prior to washing twice with HBSS and loading for 60 minutes with 2.47 $\mu$ M fura-2 acetoxymethyl ester (fura-2AM, Invitrogen, Grand Island, NY) in 0.065% pluronic acid in HBSS.
-Cells were then washed twice with HBSS prior to injection with indicated ligand.
-Stock solutions for injection were adjusted such that injection volume was 10 $\mu$ L, injected onto 90 $\mu$ L HBSS in the well for a final total volume of 100 $\mu$ L. Fura-2 ratio was measured with excitation at 340 and 380 nm and emission at 510 nm using a PerkinElmer Victor V plate reader.
-A baseline ratio was determined prior to injection by measuring 25 readings over 43 seconds, after which the 10 $\mu$ L injection was made and 100 readings were measured.
+Calcium Release Assay.
+Fura-2 ratiometric assay was used to measure intracellular calcium in SK-N-SH neuroblastoma.
+Cells were seeded at 20,000 cells/well and allowed to attach overnight prior to washing twice with Hanks' balanced salt solution (HBSS) and loading for 60 minutes with 2.47 $\mu\rm M$ fura-2 acetoxymethyl ester (Invitrogen, Grand Island, NY) in 0.065% pluronic acid in HBSS.
+Cells were then washed twice with HBSS prior to injecting the well with the indicated ligand.
+Stock solutions for injection were adjusted such that the injection volume was 10 $\mu\rm l$, injected onto 90 $\mu\rm l$ HBSS in the well for a final total volume of 100 $\mu\rm l$.
+The fura-2 fluorescence ratio was measured with excitation at 340 and 380 nm and emission at 510 nm using a Perkin Elmer Victor V plate reader.
+A baseline ratio was determined prior to injection by measuring 25 readings over 43 seconds, after which the 10 $\mu\rm l$ injection was made and 100 readings were measured.

-NAD+/NADH assay
+NAD+/NADH Assay.
 NAD+ and NADH were measured using the NAD+/NADH Quantification Colorimetric Kit from BioVision (Milpitas, CA), which allows for determination of total NAD, NAD+, and NADH from plated cells without the need for purification steps.
-Cells were plated in 35 mm petri dishes at 200,000 cells/dish and allowed to attach overnight prior to treatment with 10 μM CM764 or fresh media without ligand (control) for 24 h.
-NAD+/NADH assay was then performed according to manufacturer's specifications.
-Cells were washed once with cold PBS, dissociated with 2.5 mM EDTA, pelleted by centrifugation at 223 x g for 5 min, and extracted with 400 μL Extraction Buffer by two freeze/thaw cycles of 20 min on dry ice and 10 min at room temperature.
-The extract was then pelleted by centrifugation at 37,500 x g for 5 min and supernatant was collected.
-For NADH determination, NAD+ was degraded by 30 min heating at 60°C. Samples were incubated with Reaction Mix for 5 min prior to the addition of 10 μL Developer, and then allowed to cycle for 4 h.
+Cells were plated in 35-mm petri dishes at 200,000 cells/dish and allowed to attach overnight prior to treatment with 10 μ M CM764 or fresh media without ligand (control) for 24 hours.
+The NAD+/NADH assay was then performed according to the manufacturer's specifications.
+Cells were washed once with cold phosphate-buffered saline, dissociated with 2.5 mM EDTA, pelleted by centrifugation at 223g for 5 minutes, and extracted with 400-μl extraction buffer by two freeze/ thaw cycles of 20 minutes on dry ice and 10 minutes at RT.
+The extract was then pelleted by centrifugation at 37,500g for 5 minutes and supernatant was collected.
+For NADH determination, NAD+ was degraded by heating at 60°C for 30 minutes.
+Samples were incubated with reaction mix for 5 minutes prior to the addition of 10 μ l developer, and then allowed to cycle for 4 hours.
 Absorbance was measured every hour at 450 nm.
-NADt (NADH + NAD+) and NADH levels were measured directly.
-NAD+ level was inferred to be the difference between NADt and NADH.
-Protein concentration was measured by BCA assay (Pierce, Waltham, MA) and NADt/NADH/NAD+ levels were adjusted for protein levels.
+NADt (NADH + NAD+) and NADH levels were measured directly; the NAD+ level was inferred to be the difference between NADt and NADH.
+Protein concentration was measured by BCA Assay (Pierce, Waltham, MA) and NADt/NADH/NAD+ levels were adjusted for protein levels.